 - The Certified Information Systems Auditor (CISA)

-Again, specific requirements vary, but they generally involve passing an exam and meeting the minimums for work and education experience.
+Specific requirements vary, but each designation generally involves passing an exam and meeting set minimums for work and education experience.

 Image credit: nd3000 / Depositphotos.com